M1S2/UI_Lib/README.md

 	- Supports children: Yes (adding with `ContainerStack::AddItem` function)
 	- Supported user inputs:
 		- KEYUP and KEYDOWN to select the next/previous control in the list of items.
 Indicators are ignored (not selected).
+- TabControl: This control can be used to show a tab control with each tab page holding one UI element.
+Each tab header is also holding one UI element.
+	- Supports children: Yes (adding with `TabControl::AddItem` function)
+	- Supported user inputs:
+		- KEYLEFT and KEYRIGHT to go to the previous/next tab page.

 ### Controls
 - BoolControl: This control can be used to toggle the value of an boolean variable.